synshop/rtfm/docs/members/Equipment/Print and Office/Garment Printer.md

     __Check Black Handling__

     1. In DTGRIP go to the `White` tab.
     2. Set `Black Handling`
-       * Color Shirts - If printing color set it to 100%.
        * Black/Dark Shirts - If on color check the `white` and `preview` views, and set threshold to desired level.
+       It may be advantageous to let the black of the shirt show though for some graphics.
+       Otherwise set this to 100%.

     __Print__